 The convent is conveniently located just outside the city centre and while the holy frescoes, paintings, tabernacles and statues don’t end once you get beyond its high walls, Florence balances its religious and secular selves well.
 Beautiful architecture, picturesque Tuscany landscape, friendly locals, distinctive art and lip-smackin’ cuisine – it ticks all the boxes to attract its estimated 16 million tourists each year… most of whom seemed to be standing in the ticket line with us at the Uffizi.
 Ken’s foot would not last the predicted two-hour wait so when a woman hawking group tours approached we grabbed the chance to queue jump.
 It did cost – lots – but we considered our euros well spent when we smugly bypassed all those other visitors (though it still took half an hour to get through the door and security).
 I wondered how Ken would handle all the stairs but that boy’s got plenty of fight in him and only rested up a couple of times.

 It was on one of those breaks that I found Brian’s next drop spot.
-The guards would make themselves known whenever anyone got too close to one of the famous exhibits so the statue of David and The Birth of Venus etc were out, but I continued to hang back from the group and poke around the busts of a few lesser knowns for useful gaps between them and their pedestals (the gallery runs sensory tours for the vision impaired and I was fully prepared to play the myopia card if challenged).
+The guards would make themselves known whenever anyone got too close to one of the famous exhibits so classics like The Birth of Venus were out, but I continued to hang back from the group and poke around the busts of a few lesser knowns for useful gaps between them and their pedestals (the gallery runs sensory tours for the vision impaired and I was fully prepared to play the myopia card if challenged).
 The head of some tormented looking saint in the East Corridor seemed to have a reasonable space for a pinch or two of ashes and I could sidle right up beside it to explore its potential, but when the crowd suddenly thinned I just looked too suspicious standing there feeling up the marble, and slunk off.